SURFING AROUND ORCAS IN RAGLAN

 What: Surfing (Longboard / Shortboard)

-I'd hazard a guess that the rāhui had something to do with the presence of orcas and respecting their peace, especially as this has been a topic of late.
-Another sneaking suspicion is that it could have been linked to safety concerns over crowds and dropping in: "party waves" have seemingly become a bit of a norm.
-For anybody reading this who doesn't know, there is surfing etiquette to follow, to help keep everyone safe and experiences enjoyable.
-Across Aotearoa NZ, there are really helpful information boards dotted around surf spots to remind people of some surfing etiquette basics, including how to tell who has right of way - or right of wave.
-I genuinely think these boards are really cool and can't remember seeing anything like them on show in the UK, so there's a photo of one at bottom of this post.
-There's heaps of free information about surfing etiquette on sites like Surfline or OMBE Surf too, in case you're interested... or know someone who might be!
+Thinking back to the rāhui, maybe it had something to do with giving the orcas their space.
+This has been a talking point lately.
+Then again, it could have been about something else - perhaps safety?
+Crowded line-ups and the rise of "party waves" can be a bit chaotic.
+For anyone new to surfing, there's kind of a code to follow to keep everyone safe and have fun.
+Across Aotearoa New Zealand, there are some really helpful information boards dotted around surf spots to remind people of some surfing etiquette basics, including how to tell who has right of way (or right of wave).
+I don't remember seeing much of that back in the UK, and honestly think it's pretty cool, so I added a photo of one at bottom of this post.
+If you're curious about this kind of thing, or know someone who might be, there's heaps of free information about surfing etiquette on sites like Surfline or OMBE Surf too.

 Summer here is beautiful.
-I'm told it drops off at winter and becomes sleepy, as well as cooler - but maybe, just maybe, I'll have to discover this for myself.
+I'm told it drops off at winter and becomes sleepy as well as cooler - but maybe, just maybe, I'll have to discover this for myself.
 In the meantime, the sun's starting to shine again, and I hear it's pumping...

 That’s a wrap on today's Sports Nut Soph blog entry, cheers heaps for stopping by.
 If you feel like getting social, or you're just plain curious to see a few behind-the-scenes of what I'm up to on the journeys, follow @sportsnutsoph on Instagram.
 You can also subscribe to my newsletter for upcoming trip itineraries, tips on where to go when for what and other exciting info... like my shop *COMING SOON* .